carnegie/QTG_Finder/README.md

          Jue Fan, December 2018

 ### For prediction
 The source code and input files can be found in the <mark>'prediction'</mark> folder.
-Runing the 'QTG_Finder.py' will require a QTL gene list provided by the user.
+Running the 'QTG_Finder.py' will require a QTL gene list provided by the user.

 1. Users can prepare the QTL gene list as a single column table (.csv).
 See “SSQ_batch_QTL_genes.csv” for a example.